 While people living in poverty make a minuscule impact on global environmental problems such as climate change, they can have a devastating impact on their local environment.
 Soils may be eroded in an attempt to increase crop yields, fish stocks decimated to provide food and local forests razed for timber and firewood.
 These actions, along with increasing conflict between humans and wildlife and hunting of animals for food can have a huge impact on biodiversity.

 Environmental damage can have wider impacts.
 For instance, in places where there is no water supply and no refuse collection, people are obliged to use and discard plastic packaging or bottles, sometimes in waterways, contributing to plastic pollution in the oceans.
 The perception that poverty equates to a low environmental footprint does not hold true in many circumstances.

-The recipe for ending population growth is positive and simple:
+The recipe for ending population growth is positive and simple, and also leads to a better quality of life for all:

 - Lift people out of poverty